litcoderr/tsx_fullstack_boilerplate/README.md

-# Typescript Based FullStack Boilerplate
+# Typescript based FullStack Boilerplate

 Ever get tired of setting up solid typescript-react-expressjs project environment?
 Here is an awesome boilerplate that you can use to implement your exciting idea on the go.
 Save your time **RIGHT NOW** !!